SynthScribe: Deep Multimodal Tools for Synthesizer Sound Retrieval and Exploration: Introduction

 To evaluate this approach, we performed two user studies.
 In the first study, we evaluate the ability of LAION-CLAP to search through synthesizer sounds and our preset modification feature's effectivness at providing meaningful modifications.
 The results of this study showed that LAION-CLAP provides a reliable foundation for our search feature and that our preset modification feature is capable of making meaningful modifications to a sound.
 In the second study, we complete a series of free usage observations and find evidence that our system can be used to save time for both professional and amateur musicians alike in addition to helping musicians find pleasant yet surprising sounds that inspire creativity through our genetic mixing feature.

-In summary, we make the following contributions: \begin{itemize} \item A novel system, SynthScribe, that enables the use of text and audio for the intuitive control of a synthesizer. \item The results of a user study evaluating our systems ability to retrieve and modify existing synthesizer sounds. \item The results of free usage observations with musicians showing how musicians of various skill levels interact with SynthScribe. \end{itemize}
+In summary, we make the following contributions: \begin{itemize} \item A novel system, SynthScribe, that uses multimodal deep learning to enable the use of text and audio for the intuitive control of a synthesizer. \item The results of a user study evaluating our systems ability to retrieve and modify existing synthesizer sounds; thus, evaluating LAION-CLAP's effectiveness as a foundation for these tasks. \item The results of free usage observations with musicians demonstrating that our system assists musicians in efficiently finding and creating new sounds while also providing them with unexpected sounds that inspire new creative directions. \end{itemize}